top of page

 Strategies to improve workplace communication

 Companies should offer language courses focused on workplace needs that are easy to access.
-These opportunities can be either in-person instruction or one of the many outstanding language software programs for which they can purchase licenses.
-Employees should be instructed in the specific terms and phrases they use at work, rather than being taught generalities.
-Stay flexible by offering lunchtime sessions or online modules to ensure that people with busy schedules are included.
+These opportunities can be either in-person instruction or any of the outstanding language software for which they can purchase licenses.
+Instruct employees in the terms and phrases they use at work, rather than teaching generalities.
+Stay flexible by offering lunchtime sessions or online modules, which will make sure that people with busy schedules are included.

 2. Cultural competency workshops

 Context is critical in communication.
-All employees, including non-native speakers, should be trained in different cultural subtleties and communication styles.
+All employees, including many non-native speakers, should be trained on different cultural subtleties and communication styles.

 3. Leverage technology

 Tools like real-time translation apps or software for meetings and emails can help close the divide.
-Technology is not perfect; however, it does represent a strong starting point.
-That said, don’t rely on these tools too heavily; they are a supplement, not a replacement for human effort.
+Technology is not perfect.
+However, it does represent a strong beginning.
+So don’t lean on them too hard; they’re a tool, not a replacement for human effort.

 4. Be patient

-The communication challenges we are discussing are not an indictment of the individuals involved.
-Leaders must set the tone by demonstrating patience and a willingness to help bridge the gap.
+The communication challenges we are discussing are not an indictment on the persons involved.
+Leaders must set the tone; they should show ample patience and willingness to help bridge the gap.

 Language barriers throughout corporate America, though universally real, remain entirely conquerable.
-Many companies can transform communication challenges into strengths by investing significant resources in training and adopting multiple technologies.
-Instead of perfect fluency, the goal is clear and effective exchange.
-With patience and the right tools, each hurdle can become an asset.
+Many companies can transform communication challenges into strengths.
+They can achieve this by investing large resources in training and adopting multiple technologies.
+Instead of perfect fluency, the point is clear and effective exchange.
+Patience and the right tools can turn each hurdle into an asset.

 Learn more